Defense Attorneys for Trespassing Charges in Michigan

 Trespassing is a criminal offense, and a conviction can have serious consequences.
 Underestimating the possible impact of a conviction could be a regrettable mistake.
 A good defense lawyer may be able to keep a conviction off your record.

-You commit a criminal trespass whenever you enter onto property, which you know you do not have the right to enter.
-This would also include remaining on the property after learning you do not have the right to be there.
+You commit a criminal trespass whenever you enter onto property, knowing you do not have the right to enter.
+Trespass would also include remaining on the property after learning you do not have the right to be there.
 The misdemeanor offense of trespassing can occur on both private and public property.
-It is a myth that you have to receive a verbal warning that the property is off-limits.
+It is a myth that you must receive a verbal warning that the property is off-limits.
+A skilled, experienced defense attorney for trespassing can negotiate for reduced charges or dismissal of all charges.

 Defenses Available in Trespassing Cases

 To be convicted of trespassing, the government would have to prove (1) that you were on the property of another, (2) that you knew you were not supposed to be on the property (or reasonably should have known), and (3) that there was adequate warning that you should not have been at that location.
-If the prosecutor fails to prove any of these required elements beyond a reasonable doubt, then you are not guilty.
+You are not guilty if the prosecutor fails to prove any of these required elements beyond a reasonable doubt.
 The evidence needed for a conviction is more complicated than most people think, and there are several defenses available to trespassing charges, such as:

 - constitutional right (such as the First Amendment)